 History of the USS Chilton (APA-38)

-The USS Chilton was built by the Western Pipe and Steel Company, San Francisco, California and it was initially planned for it to be constructed as an SS Needle.
-The vessel was sponsored by Mrs. Henry A. Reilly and it was commissioned on 7 December 1943 having Commander A. C. Geisenhoff in command.
+The USS Chilton was built by the Western Pipe and Steel Company in San Francisco, California, and it was initially planned for it to be constructed as an SS Needle.
+The vessel was sponsored by Mrs. Henry A. Reilly, and it was commissioned on 7 December 1943 having Commander A. C. Geisenhoff in command.
 From January to October 1944, the Chilton played the role of a training ship for other attack transports that were being tested at sea before beginning their commissioning processes.

-On 23 January 1945, the Chilton docked at Pearl Harbor where it took troops onboard to get them to Leyte.
-On 26 March 1945, the vessel unloaded troops at Kerama Retto, in preparation of the attack on Okinawa.
-The Chilton was then sailing around Okinawa to support the beachheads formation.
+On 23 January 1945, the Chilton docked at Pearl Harbor, where it took troops onboard to get them to Leyte.
+On 26 March 1945, the vessel unloaded troops at Kerama Retto in preparation for the attack on Okinawa.
+The Chilton was then sailing around Okinawa to support the beachhead formation.
 On 30 April 1945, the Chilton departed from Okinawa to San Francisco for an overhaul.
 In July 1945, the Chilton steamed to Ulithi to embark troops and artillery for Okinawa.
-The ship was assigned to embark both U.S. troops and Chinese troops while visiting Chinwangtao, Hong Kong, Jinsen, Nagoya and Tientsin.
+The ship was assigned to embark both U.S. troops and Chinese troops while visiting Chinwangtao, Hong Kong, Jinsen, Nagoya, and Tientsin.

 Asbestos Risks on the USS Chilton (APA-38)

-Considerable amounts of asbestos were used in below-deck spaces, but asbestos-embedded materials also found their way into pipes, electrical wiring and even the sleeping quarters, meaning that regardless of their job being above or below deck, people that served in the Navy are at high risk of having been exposed to the toxic fiber.
+Considerable amounts of asbestos were used in below-deck spaces, but asbestos-embedded materials also found their way into pipes, electrical wiring, and even the sleeping quarters, meaning that regardless of their job being above or below deck, people who served in the Navy were at high risk of having been exposed to the toxic fiber.

 Have You Been Exposed to Asbestos on the USS Chilton (APA-38)?

 We can help you learn more about asbestos and the Navy.
-If you want to legally seek compensation, we can put you in contact with qualified asbestos lawyers.
-Call us at 760.621.6147 for more information.
+If you have developed cancer due to your service and want to legally seek compensation, we can put you in contact with qualified asbestos lawyers.